Where to Live a Long Happy Life

-The best six countries in which to live a long happy life are Switzerland, Denmark, Iceland, Austria, Sweden and Australia.
-If you live in one of these places, you can expect to have sixty or more ‘happy-years’ of life.
+Between 1995 and 2005, the best six countries in which to live a long happy life were Switzerland, Denmark, Iceland, Austria, Sweden and Australia.
+If you lived in one of these places, you could expect to have sixty or more ‘happy-years’ of life.
 ‘Happy-years’ are calculated by multiplying happiness levels by life expectancy.

-Denmark, Switzerland and Austria have the happiest citizens, describing themselves as eight out of ten in satisfaction with their lives.
-Japanese citizens live longer than any other nation – almost 81 years on average – but have a low happiness score of six out of ten.
+Denmark, Switzerland and Austria had the happiest citizens, describing themselves as eight out of ten in satisfaction with their lives.
+Japanese citizens lived longer than any other nation – almost 81 years on average – but had a low happiness score of six out of ten.

 Top 25 Countries for Happy-Life Years